seanfroste/vscode-spectra-assist/README.md

 Makes the code just that _**little**_ bit easier on the eyes.

-## Requirements

-\-

 ## Extension Setup

 ### From the Marketplace

-- Search for the `vscode-spectra-assist` extension in the VSCode Extensions tab
+Search for the `Spectra Assist` extension by `seanfroste` in the VSCode Extensions tab

 ### From VSIX